 Deep jimping on the back of the handle adds to your secure grip, and the thumb stud or wave opening system allows for quick deployment for EDC.
 The stainless steel back and sturdy frame lock will keep it open and safe.
 It has a reversible pocket clip for left- or right-hand carry.

 Add a grippy Santoprene handle in blaze-orange (easy to find!) with aggressive jimping for even more grip, and you’ve got a tool to get the job done in the field.
 A gut-hook-equipped model is also available.
-Made in the USA.
+Benchmade makes the Steep Country in the U.S.

 This is my personal favorite hunting knife.
 I have used it to quarter and process multiple elk.
-At the end of these fairly significant jobs, it remains usefully sharp even before hitting the whetstone to fine-tune again.
+At the end of these fairly significant jobs, it remains usefully sharp even before hitting the Wicked Edge GO sharpener to fine-tune again.
 Not many knives can do that job and still retain a keen edge.

 A less expensive model ($70) is available in 420HC steel.
-Made in the USA.
+These are made in the USA.

 Bill Moran has more than 50 years of experience designing knives.
-All that knowledge goes into this drop-point hunting knife by Spyderco that carries his name.
+All that knowledge goes into this drop-point hunting knife by Spyderco that carries his name ($116).

 The knife has an oversized FRN/Kraton handle that will give the hunter a firm grasp on the project.
 The business end of the knife is a 3.87-inch VG-10 blade to hold an edge.
 And it’s tapered: from thick where the blade joins the handle to a thin-ground tip.
 The shape is superb and carries Moran’s signature.
-Made in Japan.
+The Spyderco Bill Moran is made in Japan.

-New for 2019, the Benchmade Altitude is incredibly light at just 1.67 ounces.
+New in 2019, the Benchmade Altitude ($235) is incredibly light at just 1.67 ounces.
 But it packs huge capability into this ultralight package thanks to the premium S90V steel construction.
-It’s a simple design that is almost entirely steel, with a couple of carbon fiber micro-scales and abundant jimping to add grip.
+It’s a simple design that’s almost entirely steel, with a couple of carbon fiber micro-scales and abundant jimping to add grip.